The silent killer that has a cure

 Eliminating hepatitis through education.

-In the United States alone, nearly 5 million people are estimated to have hepatitis B or hepatitis C. However, 90% of people with hepatitis B and 80% of people with hepatitis C don’t know they have it.
+Hepatitis is an inflammation of the liver, and it’s often caused by a viral infection.
+In the United States, the most common types of viral hepatitis are hepatitis A, hepatitis B and hepatitis C. However, 9 out of 10 of people with hepatitis don’t know they have it.
 This creates the possibility for millions of people to spread the infection to others without knowing, or to develop fatal liver cancer.

 Here are four ways that hepatitis B and hepatitis C are commonly spread: